propppctl(1) ProL2TP Manual propppctl(1)

 pppol2tp_send_seq

-mitted L2TP data packets.
-Sequence numbers may be used by the
+transmitted L2TP data packets.
+Sequence numbers may be used by

 pppol2tp_recv_seq